 Coconut Oil Hurts Rabbits

-Here is what happens to rabbits if you feed it 9% coconut oil (no one at Ceela did this study).
+Here is what happens to rabbits if you feed them 9% coconut oil (no one at Ceela did this study).
 This study shows that the coconut oil can cause a massive rise in cholesterol, enough to harm a rabbit.
 So do not feed your rabbits Coconut Oil.

 Now another study pointing out the dangers of saturated fats: